soilwise-he/SoilWise-documentation/tech/docs/index.md

 Within the SoilWise Technical Documentation, we use the terms below as follows:

   - **(Descriptive) metadata:**  Summary information describing digital objects such as datasets and knowledge resources.
   - **Metadata record:** An entry in e.g. a catalogue or abstracting and indexing service with summary information about a digital object.
+  - **Metadata source:** A provider of metadata.
   - **Metadata repository:** A type of centrally located or distributed storage of metadata records.
   - **Persistent identifier:** A long-lasting reference to a digital object.
   - **Metadata catalogue:** A collection of metadata records that have a consistent structure and are organised according to systematic rules.